 Within 2 to 3 years, you could potentially have two master’s degrees in hand.
 Together, a Master of Science in Nursing and a Master of Business Administration can help position you as a qualified candidate for healthcare leadership roles.

 Getting two separate degrees could take several years, but pursuing a dual program can help speed up the process.
-If you want to make it even easier to fit graduate studies into your life, you may want to consider online learning options, such as earning a nursing masters combined with a business degree online.
+If you want to make it even easier to fit graduate studies into your life, you may want to consider online learning options, such as earning a nursing masters combined with an accredited online business management degree.

 Now may be the time to explore accredited MBA MSN dual degree programs online.